naftulikay/ansible-role-go-dev/README.md

 ## Requirements

-Supporting (under test) Ubuntu 14.04, 16.04, CentOS, and OSX.
+Supporting (under test) Ubuntu 14.04, 16.04, elementary OS Loki, CentOS, and OSX.
 Only amd64 architecture is supported for now.
 Other Unix-like environments may work but are not under test.

 ## Role Variables